benvial/gyptis/examples/README.rst

 ========

 Various examples are introduced here.
-You can run them live on `mybinder.org <https://mybinder.org/v2/gl/gyptis%2Fgyptis.gitlab.io/doc?filepath=notebooks>`_.
+You can run them live in your browser on `mybinder.org <https://mybinder.org/v2/gl/gyptis%2Fgyptis.gitlab.io/doc?filepath=notebooks>`_.

 .. only:: html